oleorhagen/mender-demo-artifact/README.md

 ### Onboarding Site

-This site is served with some device information from the serving device.
+This site displays system information from the device itself.
 The device details are populated in the `entrypoint.sh` in the development setup and a similar file should be executed before server start on the updated device.

 To see the site, go to the subfolder, use: